To parents, pastors, and friends of my students:

 Stereotype: College is a place where students leave their parents, churches, and friends to embark on a spiritual quest in which the environment is controlled by the school.

 Reality: College is a place where students bring the heritage of their parents, churches, and friends into conversation with the equally wonderful heirs of other families, churches, and friendships.
-I seek to strengthen those inheritances, not undermine them, and extend those prior relationships, not cut them off.
+I seek to strengthen those legacies, not undermine them, and extend those prior relationships, not cut them off.
 Stretching students' faith can compound the stress of college.
 It can intensify students' loneliness.
 It can create a sense of dislocation from the past and uncertainty about the future.
 The last thing we faculty want to do is alienate our students from their families and church homes.
-You are not only welcome, but encouraged, to check out the course syllabi, readings, assignments, lecture outlines, and other resources on this site, and to discuss them with my students freely and critically.
+You are not only welcome, but encouraged, to check out the course syllabi, podcasted lectures, readings, assignments, lecture outlines, and other resources on this site.
+Read some of the books and watch some of the online lectures, and discuss them with my students freely and critically.
 While I do not want you to isolate students from the challenges of my courses, I want even less for my courses to isolate students from you.

 You know these students better than I probably ever will.
 You have helped make them the tremendous people they are.
 Though they may be far from home because they may be far from home your continued fellowship, discipline, encouragement, and careful trust are critical.